guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 Alternate DNS server: 8.8.4.4
 ```

-Run cmd as admin then find your max MTU with this:
+Run cmd as admin then find your max MTU with this, try until it doesnt give you any loss:
 ```bash
 ping google.com -f -l [MTU]
 ```